tenzir/tenzir/rfc/003-remote-pipelines/README.md

 Assuming an existing mechanism to bind a pipeline to name, the new operators allow for interconnecting pipelines as follows.

-Create a named pipeline `pipe1` at a VAST node and expose in the global control
+Create a named pipeline `pipe1` at a Tenzir node and expose in the global control
 plane:

 ```bash